vgambier/gintonic/README.md

 ## Installation

-* Download gintonic
+* Clone this repository
-* Place a config file named config into ~/.config/gintonic.
-You can use the example config_template folder for this purpose.
+* Place a config file named config.json into ~/.config/gintonic.
+You can copy the example found in `config_template/` for this purpose.

+## Configuration

 Example:
 ```
-[CONFIG]
-paths_to_games = /home/user/games;/home/user2/games
-run_dos = ./dos.sh {0}
-run_mame = mame "{0}"
+{
+  "paths_to_games": [
+    "/home/user/foobar/games1",
+    "/home/user/foobar/games2"
+  ],
+  "platforms": {
+    "Sony - Amiga DS": "aMIG0S '{0}'",
+    "MAME": "mame '{0}'",
+  }
+}
 ```

-paths_to_games - each semicolon-separated path is a path to a directory with games that should have the following structure:
+paths_to_games - each path in this list is a path to a directory with games that should have the following structure:
 ```
 ├── System1
 │   ├── Game1